scope

 Validation Guidance

-Allow `scope` to be absent in client metadata.
+Allow `scope` to be absent from client metadata.

 Reference